feimengwang/ipc/README.md

 # ipc
 This is for testing IPC, first example is using Messenger.
+##IPC can use
+* File
+* Intent
+* AIDL
+* Messenger